iammateus/AuthAPI/README.md

 ## Env

-The file .env.dev has all the environment variabes necessary and their values to run the application.
+The file .env.dev has all the necessary environment variabes and their values to run the application locally.
+It can be used as an example.

 ## License